 Thank you for being patient with me.
 I've finished most of the projects I had set out for, in this break.
 I will post about them soon.
 For now, I won't come between you and the update :D I hope you all are safe, healthy, and coping well.
 Love you all... a lot... ...........................................................
 She grasped his shirt at his shoulders when she was near him, terrifi...

-It feels easier to interact on random posts on ‘my corner’ and talk in detail but so difficult to reply to comments on the stories… so I settle with likes and emoticons as I have nothing much to say — except that —
+It feels easier to interact on random posts on ‘my corner’ and talk in detail but so difficult to reply to comments on the stories… so I settle with likes and emoticons as I have nothing much to say on comments on stories — except that —

-“I am deeply humbled.
-It means a lot to me that someone out there is taking out her precious time to give to me and my story.
+“I am deeply humbled by the love my stories and I get.
+It means a lot to me that someone out there is taking out her precious time to give to me and read my story.
 I promise, I will try to be responsible and try not to let you down for the faith and emotions you have invested in me and my stories.
 Thank you from the deepest corners of my heart.
 Love you all …. xoxo”

-“Can I go to Afghanistan and offer any other doctor to go to Mexico in my place?”
+“Can I go to Afghanistan and request any other doctor to go to Mexico in my place?”
 Anshuman asked hopefully.